rfuzzo/MWSE/docs/source/types/tes3spell.md

 ### `getFirstIndexOfEffect`
 <div class="search_terms" style="display: none">getfirstindexofeffect, firstindexofeffect</div>

 Gets the first index of an effect ID in the spell effect table.
-Returns `-1` if provided effect doesn't exist in the spell
+Returns `-1` if provided effect doesn't exist in the spell.

 ```lua
 local index = myObject:getFirstIndexOfEffect(effectId)